Veterinary Dentistry in North Palm Beach

 Polishing smooths the surface of the teeth after scaling, making teeth resistant to additional plaque.
 Flushing removes dislodged tartar, plaque, and bacteria from the mouth.

 We also now offer non-anesthesia dental treatment, for qualified pets.
 Consult with your pet’s doctor for more information on this procedure.

-Call our North Palm Beach veterinarians at Village Animal Clinic to schedule a dental appointment.
+Call our veterinarians in North Palm Beach at Village Animal Clinic to schedule a dental appointment.
 Call (561) 899-9359.